Kaliumhexacyanoferrat/GenHTTP.Gateway/README.md

 # Initial Setup

-When starting the gateway via docker, a example configuration file will be created in the mounted configuration directory.
-Adjust this configuration file to your need and restart the container.
+When starting the gateway via docker, an example configuration file will be created in the mounted configuration directory.
+Adjust this configuration file to your needs and restart the container.

 ~~~bash
 sudo docker run -d -p 80:80 \